COVID-19 Regulations and Resources

 Meetings, Social Events, Gatherings:

-Restaurants will remain open to continue to offer outdoor dining, pick-up, carry-out and delivery services.
 All patrons and employees should continue to maintain social distancing and wear face coverings in public and in places of business.
 Visit the State's website for more information about this announcement.
+Read a list of Frequently Asked Questions for all business types.

 Visit the DCEO website to find current toolkits, guidelines, and COVID-19 information for your business.